How to Sell Groceries on Amazon

 Private Label

 The private label method works well in any category, even grocery.
-Of course, before creating your own grocery product, ensure you’re compliant with all local and federal regulations regarding food products.
+Of course, before creating your own grocery product, make sure you’re compliant with all local and federal regulations regarding food products.

 A good way to spot a private label brand on Amazon is to check whether the seller name matches the brand name.
 Here’s a great example of a private label grocery product: